holochain/holochain/docs/specs/src/hwp_4_formal.md

 As such, Holochain doesn't rely on nodes to volunteer to hold specific entries, but rather to volunteer aggregate capacity (e.g., holding 100MB of data rather than arbitrarily chosen entries).
 Authoring nodes are responsible for publishing entries from their local DHT instance to other nodes on the network (**authorities**) who will become responsible for serving that data.

-Like most DHT architectures, Holochain uses a "nearness" algorithm to compute the "distance" distance between the 256-bit Blake2b basis hash of the data or metadata to be stored and the 256-bit Ed25519 public key (network address) of nodes.
-Basically, it is the responsibility of the nodes *nearest* a basis hash to store data and metadata for it.
+Like most DHT architectures, Holochain uses a "nearness" algorithm to compute the "distance" between the key of a piece of data and the key of a peer holding the data; in our case, between the 256-bit Blake2b basis hash of the data or metadata to be stored and the 256-bit Ed25519 public key (network address) of nodes.
+Basically, it is the responsibility of the nodes *nearest* a basis hash to store data and metadata for it, within an "arc" of authority of their choosing.

 Holochain's validating, graphing, gossiping DHT implementation is called **rrDHT**.